dottedmag/dottedmag.net/src/blog/klipper-debug-print-ebb36.md

 ----
-Debugging [Klipper](https://www.klipper3d.org/) communication with a MCU is not trivial: Klipper has debug commands, but these commands use the same communication protocol that might being debugged.
+Debugging [Klipper](https://www.klipper3d.org/) communication with a MCU is not trivial: Klipper has debug commands, but these commands use the same communication protocol that might need to be debugged.

 [My Klipper branch](https://github.com/dottedmag/klipper/tree/debug-print)
 adds `debug_print` function that outputs text to the serial port for